 To enable analytics on these asset data, many of the system’s functional components require a concerted effort in data management.
 Therefore, data management is also considered a crosscutting function” (IIC IIRA Industrial Internet Reference Architecture).

 In an IIoT architecture, connectivity is therefore defined as a “crosscutting function”.
 Transforming existing data architectures into this highly agile, contextual data architecture is needed to build a smart industry infrastructure.

 The illuminatorTM data pipeline is an example of such a modern data bus for IIoT architecture.

-Intelligence created from this data with AI powered intelligence engines like eXponenceTM can make all aspects of the manufacturing operations predictive, agile, and flexible, leading to a new state of automation that eventually makes autonomous operations possible
+Intelligence created from this data with AI-powered intelligence engines like eXponenceTM can make all aspects of manufacturing operations predictive, agile, and flexible, leading to a new state of automation that eventually makes autonomous operations possible.

 Typical application areas for process manufacturing that impact business with smart manufacturing include:

 Smart manufacturing is enabled by AI-powered smart assets.

 To build a smart manufacturing operation, users can start by making their legacy assets smart.